Guy Richards Champlin

-Guy Richards Champlin (1785 - 1817) was the master of the Privateer General Armstrong from 1812 to 1814 and the privateer Warrior from 1814 to 1815.
+Guy Richards Champlin (c.
+1785 - 1817) was the master of the Privateer General Armstrong from 1812 to 1814 and the privateer Warrior from 1814 to 1815.
 He was born on 5 August 1785, in New London, Connecticut, the youngest son of Mary (née Richards) and captain Lodowick Champlin.
 Guy's father had been a privateer during the American War of Independence.

 Captain Guy R. Champlin was one of the American sailors most feared by the British, as he had a remarkable record of bold action, great bravery and fearless aggression.

 In 1817, Commanding a 6-gun privateer schooner against Spanish vessels, he captured several slavers.
 Preparing to land several hundred slaves in the Atchafalaya River, he drowned when his boat swamped.